 Jennifer is glad to be back in her home community and working with St. Jacobs Midwives.
 She’s pleased to work with women and their families to help create a positive birth experience.

-Julie Corey graduated from the Midwifery Education Program at Ryerson Polytechnic University in 1997.
+Julie Corey graduated from the Midwifery Education Program at Ryerson Polytechnic University in 1997 and came to St. Jacobs Midwives.

 She became interested in midwifery in 1987 when she started providing volunteer labour support to single women.
-Julie completed a six month internship in El Paso, Texas, and apprenticed with a community midwife for two years in Edmonton, Alberta.
-She also certified as a childbirth educator.
+Julie completed a six month internship in El Paso, Texas, apprenticed with a community midwife for two years in Edmonton, Alberta and worked as a childbirth educator.

 Michaela Danhousen comes to us as a graduate of the Laurentian Midwifery Education Program.